johnston9/MS3-Shot-Caller/README.md

 6. #### As the admin user I want to delete a user.

    - If the admin user clicks the "Remove User" button available only to them they will be taken to the "Remove User" page.
-They must enter the user's firstname they seperatly the user's lastname then press submit.
+They must enter the user's firstname in one box then user's lastname in another, then press submit.
 They will get a flash message on completion.
 No modal use deemed necessary as this is an already involved process.

 <h2 align="center">
 <img src="documentation/readme-images/rm.png" width="90%">
 </h2>

-- They will get a flash message to tell them if it was sucessful.
+- They will get a flash message to tell them if it was successful.

 <h2 align="center">
 <img src="documentation/readme-images/st-2.png" width="90%">
 </h2>

 7. #### As the admin user I want control over material posted on the site for legal and other purposes.

-   - Admin will have access to the edit and delete functions for every message along with the user who posted the message.
-This along with the remove user function will allow admin full control of the site;
+   - Admin will have access to the edit and delete functions for every message on the site.
+     This along with the "Remove User" function will give admin full control of the site.

 <h2 align="center">
 <img src="documentation/readme-images/ad-4.png" width="90%">